Alternative to Windows Snipping Tool for Mac OSX

 The MacOS X application that enables screenshots is called Grab.
 It is located at

-If you want to make annotations on images you’ve taken, you then use screenshot tools that features the same function as Snipping Tool.
+If you want to make annotations on images you’ve taken, you then use screenshot tools that feature the same function as Snipping Tool.
 Here are just some of them.

 Grab – A built-in screenshot tool on Mac that enables you to capture anything you see on screen.
-Simply navigate to: /Applications/Utilities/Grab.app
+Navigate to: /Applications/Utilities/Grab.app

-Skitch – From Evernote is an easy tool that allows for capturing, annotating and sharing screenshots / images.
+Skitch – From Evernote is an easy tool that captures, annotates and shares screenshots / images.

 Jing – An effective screen capturing program that works for recording screen and taking screenshot.